 This clause applies to the case where multi-access connectivity via both EPC and 5GC is supported in the 5G-RG and network.
 In this case, multi-access connectivity using ATSSS via both EPC and 5GC may be provided as described in this clause.

-NOTE: Co-existence with NBIFOM is not defined.
-It is assumed that NBIFOM and the multi-access connectivity described in this clause are not deployed in the same network.

-The use of ATSSS with EPS interworking applies to IP-based PDU Session and PDN Connection types.

-For this scenario, the general principles for ATSSS as described in TS 23.501 [2], clause 5.32 apply, with the additions provided in this clause.
+.

-A Multi-Access PDU Session may be extended with user-plane resources via an associated PDN Connection on 3GPP access in EPC.
+For a 5G-RG, a Multi-Access PDU Session may use user-plane resources of an associated PDN Connection on 3GPP access in EPC.
 This enables a scenario where a MA PDU Session can simultaneously be associated with user-plane resources on 3GPP access network connected to EPC and W-5GAN connected to 5GC.
 Such a PDN Connection in EPS would thus be associated with multi-access capability in 5G-RG and PGW-C+SMF.

+The feature is supported as defined in 23.501, clause 5.32 with following difference:

+- UE is replaced by 5G-RG.

+- 5G-RG is connected to 5GC via a non-3GPP access corresponding to W-5GAN.

+- MA PDU Sessions of Ethernet PDU Session type where the 3GPP access corresponds to E-UTRAN/EPC are not applicable for 5G-RG.